saj9191/ripple/README.md

 ```
 input.sort(identifier, params={}, config={})
 ```
-Sorts the input based on the identifier.
+Sorts the input based on the identifier.<br/>
 **Parameters**
 1. **identifier**: Identifier to sort input by.
 2. **params**: Parameters to pass in to the application call.